Table of Contents[Hide][Show]

 As mentioned, repurposing content usually refers to repackaging it in some way to be used in another medium, reach new audiences, or increase engagement.

-Updating content on the other hand refers to making a piece of content more relevant by updating outdated information (adding or removing facts).
+Updating content on the other hand refers to making a piece of content more relevant by updating outdated information (adding or removing facts, images, videos, etc.).
 Usually, this pertains to old content that still has value.
-If you wrote something years ago and none of it really is relevant anymore and it’s not getting traffic, you should simply delete it.
+If you wrote something years ago and none of it really is relevant anymore, and it’s not getting traffic, you should simply delete it.

 Updating what is still valuable and removing what’s not is an important part of content maintenance and can significantly help your search engine ranking if you have a lot of outdated content.